As floods hit, Pakistan’s Kalasha people fear for their way of life

 "When the livestock comes down for the winter what are we going to feed them?
 If our livestock goes, our culture goes,” Hussain said.

-In Bumburet Valley, the Kalasha Cultural Centre, built by the Greek government in 2004, houses an impressive museum of Kalash artifacts, including colorful embroidered clothes, musical instruments, jewelry and wooden sculptures.
+In Bumburet Valley, the Kalasha Cultural Centre, built by the Greek government in 2004, houses an impressive museum of Kalash artefacts, including colourful embroidered clothes, musical instruments, jewellery and wooden sculptures.

 Greek interest in the Kalasha stems from the belief that they are descendants of the army of Alexander the Great which marched through these mountains centuries ago.

-The center was spared by the floods, thanks to a strong stone wall built around its perimeters.
+The centre was spared by the floods, thanks to a strong stone wall built around its perimeters.

 For the most part, the effects of climate change simply compound other problems the Kalasha have faced recently as migrants move into their valleys.